Body temperature norms

 A temperature over 100.4°F (38°C) most often means you have a fever caused by an infection or illness.

-Body temperature normally changes throughout the day.
+Body temperature normally changes throughout the day and in adults, it is lowest in the early morning.

 Hall JE, Hall ME.
 Body temperature regulation and fever.
 In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 74.